June

 With weary eyes and aching head

-She stitched the stripes of white and red.
+She stitched the stripes of white

 And when the day came up the stair